 Why we got together to Reclaim the Power

-The Government has announced plans to approve the building of 30 new gas-fired power stations.
-Despite overwhelming evidence that we’re rapidly heading towards catastrophic climate change, these plans rip up the Government’s own legally binding commitments to reduce carbon emissions; they will actually make us even more dependent on fossil fuels in 2030 than we are now.
-Find out more›
+Between 2012 – 2022, many new gas-fired power stations were planned for the UK.
+Despite overwhelming evidence that we’re rapidly heading towards catastrophic climate change, these plans rip up the Government’s own legally binding commitments to reduce greenhouse gas emissions; they will actually make us even more dependent on fossil fuels in 2030 than we are now.

 Gas is a fossil fuel; when it burns it releases carbon, just like oil and coal.
-These new power stations will be allowed to emit nine times the carbon limit recommended by the Government’s own Committee on Climate Change.
+Proposed new gas power stations would keep us locked into decades of greenhouse gas emissions.